Preparing for Your Arrival to the U.S.

 - Photocopy of your passport information pages.
 Also leave a copy at home.

-Have your travel documents in order and confirm with Virgilio Rodriguez at the Admissions Office your departure and arrival date, and your attendance at the Student Orientation.
+Have your travel documents in order and confirm with Antje Streckel in the Admissions Office your departure and arrival date, and your attendance at the Student Orientation.

-- Arrive a day or two before the expected report date of the program.
+- Arrive a day or two before the international student orientation date.

 - Make arrangements to have U.S. currency available upon your arrival to the United States.